noman07022004/noman/.trash/Untitled 2 2.md

 “I was just following the law.”

-But the court discovered she had been having an affair—and had used the system to get rid of her husband.
+But the court discovered she had been having an affair—and used the system to get rid of her husband.

-The court declared her guilty, not for sending her husband to his death, but for abusing the law for personal gain.
+The court found her guilty—not for reporting him, but for abusing the law to serve her own ends.

-Do you agree with the court’s reasoning?